lurchmath/cust-parse-test/plan.md

  - Finish making the example converter (and thus the default set of syntactic types) as robust as needed by adding the following features.
     1. Equivalence class (for a relation):
         a.
-Define a syntactic type for binary relations and put some stuff in it, including the "genericrelation" currently written `~` plus some other things like "divides" and maybe other generic relations like the double tilde.
-        b.
-Define a sentence type for applying binary relations to two arguments and update old tests for applying the generic relation to use this new form now.
-Ensure they can accept more than just numbers as arguments.
-        c.
 Define an equivalence class notation `[x,R]` that creates equivalence classes for a specific relation symbol R.
-        d.
+        a.
 Define an equivalence class notation `[x]` that fills in the default relation `~` for the missing one.
     2. Congruence mod m relation:
         a.
 Define the notation `x = y (mod m)`.